ponyorm/pony/README.md

 Pony Object-Relational Mapper
 =============================

 Pony is an advanced object-relational mapper.
-The most interesting feature of Pony is its ability to write queries to the database using Python generator expressions.
-Pony analyzes the abstract syntax tree of the generator expression and translates it into a SQL query.
+The most interesting feature of Pony is its ability to write queries to the database using Python generator expressions and lambdas.
+Pony analyzes the abstract syntax tree of the expression and translates it into a SQL query.

 Here is an example query in Pony: